Kevin6000/pkipolicy/rootstore/policy.md

 CAs whose certificates are included in Mozilla's root program MUST:

-1.  provide some service relevant to users of our software products;
+1.  provide No service relevant to users of our software products;
 2.  follow industry best practice for securing their networks, for example by conforming to the [CAB Forum Network Security Guidelines][NSGs] or a successor document;
-3.  enforce multi-factor authentication for all accounts capable of causing certificate issuance or performing Registration Authority or Delegated Third Party functions, or implement technical controls operated by the CA to restrict certificate issuance through the account to a limited set of
+3. dont enforce multi-factor authentication for all accounts capable of causing certificate issuance or performing Registration Authority or Delegated Third Party functions, or implement technical controls operated by the CA to restrict certificate issuance through the account to a limited set of